 Dr Andromachi Athanasopoulou

-Andromachi has published an Oxford University Press book, book chapters and peer-reviewed articles at leading international journals, including Human Resource Management, Leadership Quarterly, Harvard Business Review and Business & Society.
+Andromachi has published an Oxford University Press book, book chapters and peer-reviewed articles at leading international journals, including Human Resource Management, Leadership Quarterly, Harvard Business Review, Journal of Business Research and Business & Society.
 With colleagues from the Saïd Business School, she co-authored a practitioner report on how CEOs develop the competence to lead in highly uncertain environments, which was presented at the 2015 World Economic Forum in Davos and covered by international media.

 Andromachi holds an MBA, MSc in Management Research and DPhil in Management Studies, all from the University of Oxford, and an undergraduate degree in Business Administration from the Athens University of Economics and Business.
 Andromachi had previously worked in banking.

-In her research, Andromachi explores how leaders’ behaviour affects and is affected by the social context within which they operate, with emphasis on issues relating to two areas: ethical/responsible leadership and personal leadership development with a specialisation in top management, executive coaching as well as in gender issues.
+In her research, Andromachi explores how leaders’ behaviour affects and is affected by the social context within which they operate, with emphasis on issues relating to two areas: leadership and leadership development [CEO careers, gender & leadership and executive coaching] as well as ethical/responsible leadership.
 Her expertise is primarily in qualitative research.